offgridsystems/PCB-Pack-Supervisor/README.md

-# hardware
+# Pack Supervisor hardware
-These are the PCB files, plastic and busbar CAD files, Specification sheets and all technical drawings needed to make DKblocks
+These are the PCB files, CAD files, specification sheets and all technical drawings needed to make the DKblock Pack Supervisor board.
+Note that the BOM and other technical documents are provided in OpenOffice format, PCB files are in EAGLE format.